ultraembedded/exactstep/README.md

 ## Building

-This project uses make and ELF + BFD libraries.
+This project uses make and ELF, BFD, FDT libraries.

 If you are using a Debian based Linux distro (Ubuntu / Linux Mint), you can install the required dependencies using;